osamabg1999/StockMinds-Predicting-Stock-Prices-with-ML/README.md

 In this project, we'll predict the price of a company's stock.

 **Project Step**
--Download data from investing.com
+- Download data from investing.com
--Create an initial machine learning model and estimate accuracy -Build a backtesting engine to more accurately measure accuracy -Improve the accuracy of the model
+- Create an initial machine learning model and estimate accuracy
+- Build a backtesting engine to more accurately measure accuracy
+- Improve the accuracy of the model

 ## Code
 StockPrice_Predictor.ipynb - a Jupyter notebook that contains all of the code.